Grislow/KnowledgeBase/resources/glossary.md

 ## Machine Code
 A programming language that can be directly translated to processor instructions.
 All applications are finally compiled to some form of machine code.

+## Marshalling
+Transforming data into a standard format that can be transmitted over a network and decoded by other applications.

 ## Memoization
 Storing the result of a function call.
 When the function is called again with the same input the cached result is returned instead of calling the function again.